xujin1982/CarND-Vehicle-Detection/writeup.md

 ![alt text][image6]

-### Here is the output of deque result on the integrated binary maps from all seven frames:
+### Here is the output of deque result on the integrated heat maps from all seven frames:

 ![alt text][image7]